-Showcasing research on how marine ecosystems, climate change and fishing impact the ocean carbon sink.
-Led by Emma Cavan, a research fellow at Imperial College London, in collaboration with colleagues and students.
+Showcasing research on how marine ecosystems, climate change and fishing impact the ocean carbon sink, led by Dr Emma Cavan at Imperial College London.

 News